 Created by Glen Cook

-A well-received series about a man called GARRETT, the top--and only--private eye in TunFaire.
-It's not easy making a living as a private dick in a town full of ogres, dwarfs, gnomes, sorcerors, centaurs, nymphs and elves, never mind having corrupt cops like Captain Block of the Watch always on your back, but, dammit, someone's got to do it.
+A well-received series about a man called GARRETT, the top–and only–private eye in TunFaire.
+It’s not easy making a living as a private dick in a town full of ogres, dwarfs, gnomes, sorcerors, centaurs, nymphs and elves, never mind having Captain Block of the Watch always on your case, but dammit, someone’s got to do it.

 And thankfully, Garrett’s got a partner to watch his back…well, sorta.
 The catch is that his partner, known as the “Dead Man,” is, according to reader James Davis,” Nero Wolfe taken to an extreme.
 His methods are similar.
 The aversion to women is there.
 He’s big and never moves from his chair.
 Of course, he’s dead.”

 As The Library Journal puts it, “Fast-paced adventure that combines sword and sorcery with hard-boiled detective fiction.”

 The author, Glen Cook, is a contemporary American science fiction and fantasy writer, best known for The Black Company fantasy series, but he keeps returning to the Garrett series, possibly because they’re simply a lot of fun.
 The plots and the hero are extremely Chandleresque — Garrett is the ultimate hard-boiled detective, living in a world where the cops are corrupt, the rich can get away with murder, and a favor from the local kingpin can open just about any locked door.
 What’s different is that this world also contains vampires, trolls, magic, and gods that tend to visit you “personally” if they think you haven’t been behaving yourself.